Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 - It is easier to recall the name of a particular brand for 90% of people who receive a marketing product (source).

-- One promotional item can generate, on average, 344 impressions per month, so, in some cases, this might even be cheaper than some paid traffic advertising methods (source).
+- On average, one promotional item can generate 344 impressions per month, so, in some cases, this might even be cheaper than some paid traffic advertising methods (source).

-- In order to achieve marketing goals, 70% of brands view promotional items or marketing products as mostly or always effective (source).
+- To achieve marketing goals, 70% of brands view promotional items or marketing products as mostly or always effective (source).

 - A marketing product can create a more favorable impression of the marketer or advertiser in 53% of cases (source).